amyyzz08/HomeLoan_Prediction/README.md

 <p>With the help of machine learning and the details of an applicants details of their current living and financial situations, we can predict if the applicant is eligible for a particular home loan or not.</p>

-<p>Following this notion, I was curious to see what factors would impact the loan approval status the most and the strength of these correlations.</p>
+<p>Following this notion, I was curious to investigate any trends in the dataset and whether a few independent variables together alone would affect the loan status</p>

 <h3><b>Solution Architecture</b></h3>